Condzi/rt/notes/notes.md

 # Cppcheck?
 CppCheck gives false positives about snprintf.
-Maybe it would be better to have clang-tidy or something simillar, instead.
+Maybe it would be better to have clang-tidy or something similar, instead.
 SonarQube would be dope.

 # Panic
 I see that often we have "if (!x) errf(...)" pattern ("panic" situations).